Mook-as/stackato-doc/user/services/user-provided.rst

       }
     }

-To have your application use this information, parse :ref:`STACKATO_SERVICES <database-services-stackato-services>` or :ref:`VCAP_SERVICES <database-services-vcap-services>`.
+To have your application use this information, parse the variable in your application code to extract the credentials at runtime.
+See the :ref:`Language Specific Deployment <language-specific-deploy>` section for examples.

 Frameworks or buildpacks that autoconfigure bound services will do so automatically, as they would for system-provided data services.